Xerlith/training-ng7-directives/README.md

 # EXERCISE CONTENT

-This is an example version of a simple app for the MSI internal JS/Angular training, Angular part.
+This is an example version of a simple app for JS/Angular training, Angular part.

 # Steps:
 1. Set up a project using Angular CLI